Somehow, I underestimated the speed of my recovery.

 When I first started this blog, The Road To Mental Wellness, I was certain that I would beat mental illness.
 Not only was I sure that I would get to the end of my wellness journey, I anticipated that I would be cured by now.

-I work with persons with sever mental disabilities and behavioral difficulties, sound stressful right?
+I work with persons with severe mental disabilities and behavioral difficulties.
+Sounds stressful right?
 It is a unique environment, one that easily cultivates an anxiety disorder.
 I love my job but unfortunately so did my generalized anxiety disorder (GAD).
 To add more complication to the matter, I was also a volunteer firefighter.
-Essential dealing with death and destruction at every turn.
+Essentially dealing with death and destruction at every turn.

 Whatever it takes means that you make yourself vulnerable enough to seek out the help you need, to finally do the right thing for you.

 And, as we all know, work is but one dimension of life.
-My personal life suffered from my ailment and inevitably, it also played a roll in my decline.
-I ended up in this negative, anxiety and environmentally driven feedback loop that accumulated to the degree where something had to give.
+My personal life suffered from my ailment and inevitably, it also played a role in my decline.
+I ended up in this negative, anxiety- and environmentally-driven feedback loop that accumulated to the degree where something had to give.
 It morphed into a mental health emergency.
 I knew I something had to give and let me tell ya, I wasn’t about to give up my life.
 So faced with the prospect of ending it all, I parted ways with my life and walked off the job and right into stress leave.
 I also made drastic changes to my personal life.

-Being fully aware that I was teetering on the edge, I knew that if I were to survive this ever present demon that I would need a plan.
-If there’s a lesson for you in my own mental wellness journey, its never run off entangled in a mental mess without figuring out a plan to free yourself.
+Being fully aware that I was teetering on the edge, I knew that if I were to survive this ever-present demon that I would need a plan.
+If there’s a lesson for you in my own mental wellness journey, it’s to never run off entangled in a mental mess without figuring out a plan to free yourself.

 come hell or high water I will get there.